 Once the initial setup is ready for your new site, all you need to do is connect your RSS feed and fetch the episodes and the relevant data to support it.
 Click on the podcasts section in your site’s settings, and add your RSS Feed URL (the one you received from your podcast host – in this case Anchor.fm).

 Now you should be ready to publish your own website.
-You can start making changes through the live customize screen, or start adding pages, blog posts, or editing your episodes.
-As soon as you import your RSS feed, your basic layout would be set:
+You can start making changes through the live customize screen, or start editing your pages, blog posts, or editing your episodes.
+As soon as you import your RSS feed, your basic layout would be set, for example:

 It’s easy to start making changes and modify your entire website.
 Start editing colors, layout and more settings in the Customize screen.
 Podcastpage makes it very straightforward, regardless of your website building experience: